 - A storefront isn’t required: You don’t need any other space if you’re doing proofreading jobs from home.
 And we all know that homes can be comfortable places to get work done.

 - No need for special qualifications: While you might not have an English degree or other qualifications, it’s possible to make money as a proofreader.
 Your skills matter more.

-- Many opportunities are available: Lots of industries require different types of writings.
+- Many opportunities are available: Lots of industries require different types of writing.
 It could be a blog post, newsletter, resume, and more.
 All these texts require proofreading before being shared with the target audience.

-- Training might be necessary: Maybe you don’t know where to find jobs, how to approach clients, or ways to price your services.
+- Training might be necessary: Maybe you don’t know where to find jobs, how to approach clients or ways to price your services.
 Taking a short course or any other training could be necessary to ensure you start out the right way.